HunterTheD3V/HyTera-Themr/README.md

   </a>
 </p>

-<h1 align="center">HyTesCord THEMR</h1>
+<h1 align="center">HyTera THEMR</h1>

 <div align="center">

-**The best chrome extension made to allow the power of customization in your own hands!**
+**The best web browser extension made to allow the power of customization in your own hands!**

-The replacement of HyTesCord SUPERBLACK
+The replacement of the old HyTesCord SUPERBLACK project.

 [![HyTera Development Server][hytera-development-server]][hytera-development-server-url]
 [![THEMR website][themr-website]][themr-website-url]